 See Healy, Depressed Men, Atypical Symptoms, LA Times

 Dr. Leon Rosenberg is former dean of Yale University School of Medicine.
 His little publicized but stirring account of his lifelong battle with bipolar disease and very serious suicide attempt, "Brainsick: A Physician's Journey to the Brink" can be found at Dana Foundation's Cerebrum V4 No 4 Fall 2002.
-More of his story can be found at All About Psychotherapy, including the fact that even he did not reveal his diagnosis or seek treatment due to concerns about stigmatization.
+More of his story can be found at All About Psychotherapy, including the fact that even he did not reveal his diagnosis or seek treatment due to well founded concerns about stigmatization.
 Another article about Dr. Rosenberg's suicide survival is here.

 Arthur Zankel was not a physician (financier and close friend of Citibank chair Sanford Weill), but his suicide illustrates many of the problems inherent in addressing depression and suicide prevention in high achieving persons.